IST-DASLab/llmq/README.md

 - `--recompute-qkv` - Recompute QKV projections during backward pass.
 - `--recompute-att` - Recompute the entire attention block during backward pass (implies --recompute-qkv).
 - `--recompute-block` - Recompute the entire transformer block during backward pass (subsumes the other recompute flags).
-- `--offload-residuals` - Offload the residuals (of the ffn block; the only remaining part of the block that is not recomputed) to pinned host memory.
+- `--offload-residual` - Offload the residuals (of the ffn block; the only remaining part of the block that is not recomputed) to pinned host memory.
 Combined with `--recompute-block`, the total activation memory consumption becomes independent of the network depth.
 - `--lmhead-chunks=N` - Split LM-head computation into `N` chunks, so that the required size of the logit tensor is reduced by a factor of `N`.

 ### Multi-GPU